janhq/jan/docs/docs/about/about.md

 ### Bootstrapped

-Jan is currently a bootstrapped company.
+Jan is currently a bootstrapped startup.
 We balance technical invention with the search for a sustainable business model.

 We appreciate any business that can balance growth with cashflow/profitability.